AdobeDocs/experience-manager-65.en/help/sites-developing/framework.md

 The following table shows some sample TagIDs, their elements, and how the TagID resolves to an absolute path in the repository:

-The following table shows some sample TagIDs, their elements, and how the TagID resolves to an absolute path in the repository :
-The following table shows some sample TagIDs, their elements, and how the TagID resolves to an absolute path in the repository :

 <table>
  <tbody>
   <tr>